What is UK Cloud?

 - Find the file, click "Restore" and the file will be returned to its folder

-You can access the calendar by clicking on the correct icon at the top of the screen (2 in the original screenshot at the top of this page).
-For information about how to use the calendar, please take a look at the official documentation.
+You can access your personal calendars by clicking on the calendar icon at the top of the screen (2 in the original screenshot at the top of this page).
+For information about how to use the Cloud calendar, please take a look at the official documentation.

 Deck is UK Cloud's project management/Kanban tool.
 You can access it from the top of the screen (3).
 Documentation about how to use the tools can be found here.